eosnetworkfoundation/grant-framework/applications/subdeeply-application.md

 **How did you hear about the Grants Program?** In the Fireside Chats on the EOS Discord Server, and official ENF media coverage.

 As a multi-format educational platform and information collaboration service, Subdeeply has invested in a more technically complex infrastructure of services such as AWS, Adobe Suite, Zendesk, Microsoft Azure and others.
 That said, this is also a high gross margin service that has low churn and limited manual support.
 The underlying infrastructure requires ongoing management, but the scope of user-side experiences that can be tailored to this infrastructure is infinite.
 Subdeeply claims to own the entire creative process; and while this is a significant challenge, it aligns with current and emerging trends of consolidation in tools.

-The purpose of this document is to provide additional details about Subdeeply's current position and a view of our growth and development plan.
-It assumes the audience has an initial understanding of our project and is intended for public use.
-Our motivation for this fundraiser is to accelerate the growth behind our tuning project and help make it even better for consumers/users by providing information and educational resources for users to learn more about the operation, development, uses and benefits of EOSIO-based blockchains.